source-academy/general/educator/README.md

 - [Guide for authoring and managing assessments using GitHub Classroom](github/README.md)

-Note that contest voting and Source Academy game are not available in the Github Classroom option.
+Note that grading support, Source Academy game, and contest voting are not available in the Github Classroom option.